Rugby League Four Nations: Average Attendances

 The average attendances of the Four Nations tournaments fluctuate between the northern and southern hemisphere competitions with the southern hemisphere always having higher averages than the previous tournaments in the northern hemisphere.
 The largest change between two tournaments was between 2009 and 2010 which saw an 18.45% increase or an average of 3,060.
 The largest total stadium capacity was 214,500 in 2010 despite this tournament having the lowest stadium occupancy with 64.10%.

 Highest Attendances

 To date, there has been 4 attendances over 40,000 and 8 attendances over 30,000.
-Three of these attendances were double-headers which took place at Eden Park, Auckland in 2010, Wembley Stadium, London in 2011 and Suncorp Stadium, Brisbane in 2014; the latter two double-headers are also the largest attendances in the respective hemispheres.
+Three of these attendances were double-headers which took place at Eden Park, Auckland in 2010, Wembley Stadium, London in 2011 and Lang Park, Brisbane in 2014; the latter two double-headers are also the largest attendances in the respective hemispheres.
 Four of these games were tournament finals in 2009, 2010, 2011 and 2016.
 Only one final did not have an attendance over 30,000, this being the 2014 edition.